The Vedas are a peculiar topic of study.

 The Rigveda is by far the most prominent of the Vedas; it was the first Vedic text ever written and is the main source of history on the ancient Hindus.

 The text is comprised of 1,028 hymns (sūktas) dedicated to various deities, including the Purusha Sukta and Creation Hymns.
-These hymns are all organized into 10 different books, which are commonly referred to as “circles” or “mandalas.”
+And these hymns contain 10 books, called “circles” or “mandalas.”

 The older books contain hymns that are more devoted to the praise of various gods and goddesses.
-The younger books are more concerned with philosophical questions, the virtue of dāna (generosity, charity) in society, and other metaphysical issues.
+While the younger books are concerned with philosophical questions, the virtue of dāna (generosity, charity) in society, and other metaphysical issues.

 The hymns include praises, blessings, and sacrifices written in enchanting poetry and prose.
-When these beautiful words are chanted, one is transported to another state of mind.
+And when these beautiful words are chanted, one is transported to another state of mind.

 This light hath come, of all the lights the fairest,